 - Including a good and concise introduction to you or your brand

-Another great example of a value offer comes from Pinecone Papers.
+Another excellent example of a value offer comes from Pinecone Papers.
 They share a useful template tying into their website’s (and audience’s) focus.

 Keep your link in bio link short